CodeFromAnywhere/CodeFromAnywhere/README.md

 - Products and APIs change all the time.
 Instead of choosing to spend knowledgework time in specific niches, index all available capabilities.
 - Most users care about their privacy and would want to have things ran locally.
 However, running locally is hard to setup and scale.
 Another way to have practical privacy is to keep the core local, but run smaller fleeting tasks in the cloud.
 - How any API works exactly doesn't need to be abstracted away from.
 The only thing we need to do is determine API capability, quality, speed, cost, and availability.

-# Let's Code From Anywhere!

-This GitHub is currently maintained by [@wkarsens](https://x.com/wkarsens) and is part of the [Code From Anywhere](https://codefromanywhere.com/) movement.
-We are a decentralised applied AI research lab building planet-first & humane-centered applications.

 # Commercial License